Gibberish-Productions/JevCraft-Particles/README.md

 ## About
 A datapack that adds particles

-Made with a love by Jevalent
+Made with love by Jevalent

 ## Install
 Drag the datapack folder into YOUR WORLD FOLDER/datapacks